lukaszmadrzynski/Website-Update/content/pages/elephant-hill.md

       Reach the Top Pagoda for stunning Lijiang and Jade Dragon Snow Mountain views,

       and conclude at the iconic Black Dragon Pool Park.
-An unforgettable nature experience

-      awaits!
+A real treat for biodiversity enthusiasts!

       *   Duration: Half-Day (Approximately 4 hours)